 - That he has other playmates to romp with during the day.
 For his safety, I only wanted other small dogs for his playmates.

 - That his caregiver limit the number of dogs at any one time so they will get plenty of attention as well as appropriate supervision.

-- That he is not stuck in someone’s backyard for the duration, but is taken on stimulating excursions such as to the beach, on trail hikes and local parks.
-(We no longer go to public dog parks as we now have our own large, fenced in park!)
+- That he is not stuck in someone’s backyard for the duration, but is taken on stimulating excursions to local parks.

 - That he is not pacified with an endless supply of poor-quality dog biscuits, but is occasionally treated to small amounts of healthy treats.